Olamide Zaccheaus Player Prop Bets for NFL Week 12 | Atlanta vs. Jacksonville 11/28/2021

 Matchup vs. Jacksonville

-- In his one matchup against the Jaguars, Zaccheaus' zero receiving yards total is 32.5 less than his over/under for Sunday's game (32.5).
+- Zaccheaus' zero receiving yards in his one matchup against the Jaguars are 32.5 fewer than his over/under for Sunday's game.

-- Zaccheaus did not have a touchdown catch in that game against the Jaguars.
+- Zaccheaus did not have a touchdown catch in that matchup against the Jaguars.

-- The Jaguars have the NFL's 20th-ranked pass defense this season, giving up 264.9 yards per game through the air.
+- The 264.9 yards per game the Jaguars are giving up through the air makes them the NFL's 20th-ranked pass defense.

-- With 13 passing TDs allowed this season, the Jaguars defense is ranked third in the league.
+- The Jaguars have allowed 13 passing TDs this season (1.3 per game), ranking them third among NFL defenses.

 Recent Performances

-- In last week's game against the Patriots, Zaccheaus was targeted five times and racked up three catches for 23 yards.
+- In last week's outing against the Patriots, Zaccheaus was targeted five times, picking up 23 yards on three receptions.

-- Zaccheaus' 15 targets have led to eight grabs for 103 yards (34.3 per game) and two touchdowns over his last three outings.
+- Over his last three games, Zaccheaus has totaled 103 yards on eight receptions with two touchdowns, averaging 34.3 yards per game, on 15 targets.

 Zaccheaus' Atlanta Teammates